370 Jay Street, New York University

 - 2019 AIANY Honor Award, Sustainability Category

 As part of New York City’s Applied Science Initiative, NYU and the NYCEDC partnered to revitalize 370 Jay Street, the former headquarters of the MTA built in the late 1940s, and transform it into a vibrant hub where engineering, media, tech and the arts can co-exist and collaborate.
-370 Jay Street will be home to leading programs in computer science and engineering, data informatics, gaming, digital media and recorded music, among others.
-Once completed, this flagship building will contribute to the revitalization of Downtown Brooklyn and be an integral component of the emerging Brooklyn Tech Triangle.
+370 Jay Street is home to leading programs in computer science and engineering, data informatics, gaming, digital media and recorded music, among others.
+This flagship building contributes to the revitalization of Downtown Brooklyn and be an integral component of the emerging Brooklyn Tech Triangle.

 The first phase of the project included infrastructure and façade upgrades, and renovations of two upper CUSP (Center for Urban Science and Progress) floors.
-The next phases, now underway, will complete the fit-out of the remaining nine floors and the ground floor spaces.
+The following phases completed the fit-out of the remaining nine floors and the ground floor spaces.

-The project was recently recognized with LEED Platinum certification from the U.S. Green Building Council, joining the rankings as one of four projects in New York City to achieve LEED Platinum Core and Shell.
+The project was recognized with LEED Platinum certification from the U.S. Green Building Council, joining the rankings as one of five projects in New York City to achieve LEED Platinum Core and Shell.

 370 Jay Street is the story of the transformation of an abandoned mid-century office building in downtown Brooklyn into NYU’s new hub for media, technology and the arts.
 The project involved groundbreaking sustainability initiatives that led to LEED Platinum certification, rising to the ranks of only four projects certified under LEED v.2009 Core and Shell in New York City.
 The project was also recognized with a 2019 AIANY Design Award of Honor in the Sustainability Category.